bantin/PhoRC/README.md

 If you encounter bugs or issues using this library, please raise a Github issue or email ba2617@columbia.edu.

-# Installation
+# Quick start
+The fastest way to see PhoRC in action is to check out our [demo notebook](https://colab.research.google.com/github/bantin/PhoRC/blob/master/examples/phorc_demo.ipynb) which downloads an example ChroME2f dataset and runs photocurrent subtraction.

+For running on your own data, you'll likely want to install PhoRC locally.
 We recommend performing installation in a fresh conda environment.
 PhoRC's main dependency is [JAX](https://github.com/google/jax).
 GPU support is not required.
 PhoRC has been tested with JAX until 0.4.0.
 Once JAX is installed, clone this repository and install it with pip:

 ```
 git clone https://github.com/bantin/PhoRC